 Every so often I make something that I like so much that I think I’d probably run the risk of eating it for dinner every night if it weren’t for the fact that I’ve got a blog to keep up on.
 This was one of those meals.
 It was so easy, so good, and I’ll be totally honest, a great way to clean out the fridge.

-Since were into those early days of autumn, this is probably more likely to be a “clean out the garden” or “clean out the CSA box” mixed vegetable curry for most of you.
+I first made this a few years ago during the early days of autumn, intending it to be more of a “clean out the garden” or “clean out the CSA box” mixed vegetable curry.
 I didn’t have that problem this year (my garden was the epic failure of all failures), but I have been in the mood to cook more often with the dropping temperatures, which means lots of veggie odds and ends to use up from meals past cooked and blogged.
 When this happens I usually end up throwing them into a curry of some sort.

 The spices are important though.
 If you haven’t got the spices on hand, go get them.
 I’ve got plenty of ways to use them if you’re in need.
 Head on over to the search box in my sidebar on the right, look up your spice, and you’ll find at least a few and possibly dozens of ways to put it to use.